Introduction: Sustainable Watering System

 Our house and yard are sloped in such a way that I was able to design and install a watering system that keeps a large willow tree and a bird bath supplied with water from mid Spring to mid Fall each year using condensation dripping from the cooling coils of our house air conditioning system.
 The water is free, installation is less than a day's work, and the costs are minimal.
-Click on the video to see a summary of how it works.

 Step 1: Water Source

 The water source for this watering system is the condensation produced by the cooling coils of the air conditioning system in the house.
 The pipe shown here comes from the collection pan under the air handler for the system and it drips pretty constantly from when we begin to use the system in mid Spring until the weather cools in mid Fall.

 Using a 4" to 2" pvc coupling, a short piece of 2" pvc pipe, and a 2" 90 degree coupling, I connected several 8' sections of 2" pvc pipe to reach the willow tree.
 Of course this section of pipe will be determined by the site in which you are building this system.
 I buried the pipe and couplings until only about an inch of the 4" to 2" coupling is showing above ground directly under the drip of condensation.
 Winter time freezing is not a consideration, but small critters crawling down into the pipe is, so I placed a patch of hardware cloth in the coupling.
 This forms an open joint from the condensation pipe so that if something clogs the 2" pipe to the willow tree, it will not back up the condensation into the air handler under the house.
 I do not recommend connecting directly to the condensation pipe.
 This pvc pipe to the tree or shrub to be watered should have a slope of at least a 1/8" per foot.

 Step 2: Willow Tree Distributer